 Basically, things may come down to your skills, budget and the type of projects you plan to work on.
 For beginners, a basic, inexpensive machine is going to be a good choice, while some of the more experienced sewers would want to go for something that comes with a lot of bells and whistles, is very durable, and offers many specialized features.

 But there’s a lot more to it, and you need to know all that in order to be able to choose the right sewing machine.
-And you can find all that in this one detailed post: Know Your Sewing Machine!
+And you can find all that in this one detailed post: Sewing machine guide!

 #2 Sewing Tools